Delhi polls: Social media battle hots up as BJP, Cong try to breach 'Kejri Wall'

 The AAP has also been using memes to hit out at the BJP and the Congress.
 It has tried to corner the BJP for not declaring its chief ministerial candidate, posting a still from the movie Tanu weds Manu Returns with the dialogue by Deepak Dobriyal: "You are a good question, but your question hurt me".

-The Congress has been attacking the AAP on its failures in keeping promises, posting various tweets to highlight such issues using the hashtag "jhaadu ka jhaansa", taking .
-The result of this online battle will be own on December 11 when counting of votes takes place after polling on December 8.
+The Congress has been attacking the AAP on its failures in keeping promises, posting various tweets to highlight such issues using the hashtag "jhaadu ka jhaansa".
+'Jhadu' (broom) is AAP's election symbol.
+The result of this online battle will be known on January 11 when counting of votes takes place after polling on January 8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)